-As far as I know, Citi doesn’t have a strict limit on how many credit cards you can have with them.
+Citi doesn’t have a strict limit on how many credit cards you can have with the bank.
 The major restriction with Citi is regarding how many cards you can apply for in a given timeframe:

 - You can only apply for one Citi card every eight days

 - You can apply for no more than two Citi cards every 65 days

 There’s not a firm limit on how many cards you can have, though at some point you may find that you’re maxed out in terms of the credit that Citi will extend you.
 That number varies from person to person, presumably based on your income, credit score, etc.

 When it comes to Citi’s policy for being eligible for the sign-up bonus on a card (rather than just being eligible for approval of a card), the rules vary based on the “family” of cards.

 The most common restriction in place is what’s known as the 24 month rule, though there’s also the 48 month rule for co-branded American Airlines credit cards.

 These rules work differently, so let’s take a closer look:

 Many of Citi’s credit cards are subjected to the 24 month rule, which means that you typically can’t get a welcome bonus on a particular card if you’ve received a welcome bonus or closed that card (or a card in that family) in the past 24 months.

 The bonuses aren’t “once in a lifetime,” but you do have to wait two years after you got the bonus on a card or canceled a card before you’re eligible for a bonus again.